CyberArcenal/weeman/README.md

 This is a copy of the original https://github.com/Hypsurus/weeman repository because the complete account was removed.
 All credits goes to Hypsurus and the constributers of this project.

 HTTP server for phishing in python.
-Version 1.7.1 is the last and latest version for weeman.
+Version 2.0.0 recreate to run in python3 this is beta version

+# New Weeman for python3

+this repo fork from original weeman is recreate to run in python3, i try this on windows and it's works for me this is first work for translating weeman in python3 some bug is needed to remove.

 # Requirements

-* Python 2.7
+* Python 3+

 # Platforms

 * Linux
+* Win
 * Mac

 # Copying